HersonHN/hersonhn/source/_posts/the-time-i-was-too-lazy-to-learn-sed-syntax.md

 What would be the best and easiest solutions? ...
 That’s right, create a script in ruby to do the task and run it on the folder.

-But I decided to make the script reusable, not only for that folder, and not only for renaming videos, and not only for “renaming” things.
+But I decided to make the script reusable, not only for that folder, and not only for renaming videos, and not only for "renaming" things.
 I program it to read the input from `stdin`, make some changes for the input \*line by line\*, and return the output to `stdout`.

 The script flow would be simplified as: